 - Details of Photographers, Acknowledgements, Supporters and References.

 - A Lincolnshire checklist based on the complete BOU British List showing bird species on the Lincolnshire list with a preface discussing the British species not recorded in the county.

-Birds of Lincolnshire will have a suggested retail price of £43 to the public including second class postage and packaging and will be £23 including second class postage and packaging for members taking advantage of this pre-publication offer.
+Birds of Lincolnshire cost £43 to the public including second class postage and packaging and costs £33 including second class postage and packaging for members.

 Phil Espin, Chair Lincs Bird Club

 There are a number of Programs and online services that enable you to store your bird sightings

 Wildlife Recorder - This is a powerful and full-featured program for Windows.
 Used by the LBC to keep it records and by many birders and clubs throughout the world

 BirdTrack - This is a free online service from the BTO where you can enter your records into their database.
 The LBC gets between 15000 and 20000 records from BirdTrack each month.